niubenkai/my-learn-python/readme.txt

-this is a git and python learn project
+Git is a distributed version control system.
+Git is free software.